kot149/gsheets-navigator/README.md

 # Sheets Navigator for Google Sheets

-A UserScript to add the feature to search and jump sheets in Google Sheets.
+A UserScript to add the feature to search and jump sheets in Google Sheets without touching the mouse.

 ![image](https://github.com/user-attachments/assets/e0bcf014-ff90-4849-a9c0-d2ca7e5a93e6)